Guns N’ Roses were in turmoil in 1995.

 Kicking The Bucket

-He disappeared from rehearsals and cut off all contact with the other members of the band (including Axl).
-When lawyers from Geffen would reached out to him, he communicated via a sock puppet on his hand (!).
+He disappeared from rehearsals and cut off all contact with the band (including Axl), and when Geffen lawyers pulled him in for a meeting about his behaviour, he communicated with them via a sock puppet on his hand (!).

-Axl offered Buckethead’s position in the band to Ron “Bumblefoot” Thal, a highly accomplished guitarist who had previously worked with rock maestro Joe Satriani, but he declined.
+Axl offered his position in the band to Ron “Bumblefoot” Thal, a highly accomplished shredder who had previously worked with Joe Satriani, but he declined the invitation.

-“I didn’t like the way their management team were doing things.
+“I didn’t like the way their management team were doing things at the time.

-My life felt good at the time, and I was busy with a lot of different projects.
+My life felt pretty good, and I was keeping busy with a lot of different projects.
 I knew that if I joined Guns N’ Roses it would take over everything, and honestly, the way their management team acted seemed pretty toxic.”

 The Big Machine

-The majority of ex-GN’R members had remained quiet for the best part of the last decade, but that all changed in 2004.
+The outcasted members of the original Guns N’ Roses had been quiet for almost a decade, but that changed in 2004.

-Former members Slash, Duff, and Matt got back together to create Velvet Revolver, which would be fronted by ex-Stone Temple Pilots singer Scott Weiland.
+Slash, Duff, and Matt created Velvet Revolver, and hired Stone Temple Pilots singer Scott Weiland.

-Their commitment to playing straight-ahead rock music was an instant hit with fans (including much of GN’R’s fanbase) and it catapulted their debut album Contraband into the Top 10.
+VR’s commitment to straight-ahead rock was an instant hit with fans (especially those who followed GN’R), and their debut album Contraband reached the Top 10 in several coutries.

 Their instant success seemed to irk Rose.